 You should never attempt to pass a suspected intoxicated or drunk driver, because you do not know how they will react before, during, or after the pass.
 For the safety of yourself and everyone on the road, stay back and let the other driver move further away.
 You should also never attempt to interact, interfere, or apprehend a suspected intoxicated driver— that is what law enforcement is for.
 Stay away and call the authorities.

-By remembering what to do when you see an drunk driver, you can do your part to keep yourself and our communities safe.
+By remembering what to do when you see a drunk driver, our injury lawyer adds, you can do your part to keep yourself and our communities safe.

 Talk to a Personal Injury Lawyer After a DUI Crash in Columbia, SC